-Recharge occurs using allocations from two surface water SDL resource units (South Australian Murray SS11 and Eastern Mount Lofty Ranges SS13) but it is currently not possible to identify the source unit of the water used.
+Recharge occurs using allocations from two surface water SDL resource units (SS11 and SS13) but it is currently not possible to identify the source unit of the water used.
 The allocations are generally against irrigation licences and are not allocations specifically provided for aquifer recharge.
-The allocation and use of this water is accounted for in the year of injection and within the SDL resource unit of injection.
+The allocation and use of this water are accounted for in the year of injection, within the SDL resource unit of injection.

 Aquifer recharged volumes are available for up to four years from the time of injection and this is reflected in annual allocations in subsequent years for this purpose.
-To avoid double-accounting, the Murray-Darling Basin Authority advised that any subsequent allocation and use should be excluded from both the method for annual permitted take and in the calculation of annual actual use.
+To avoid double-accounting, the MDBA advised that any subsequent allocation and use should be excluded from both the method for annual permitted take and in the calculation of annual actual use.